danielsnider/ros-rover/README.md

 ## Advanced Terminal Organization

 ROS robots are often controlled by many bash terminals and the startup sequence involves many roslaunch commands in different terminals.
 I demonstrate how you can use Tmux on your robot to codify your terminal layout into a powerful ROS administration system.
-The organized, repeatable tmux view can be shared in real-time by all of your teammembers for a consistent view of the robot's inner workings.
+The organized, repeatable tmux view can be shared in real-time by all of your team members for a consistent view of the robot's inner workings.

 <p align="center">
  <img src="https://github.com/danielsnider/ros-rover/raw/master/diagrams/tmuxinator_ROS_60.jpg" alt="Drawing" width="500px">